miso-lims/miso-lims/docs/user_manual/general_navigation.md

 at the top of the table to indicate why any item failed to save.
 You are then able to make any necessary changes to the remaining items before attempting to save again.

-After successfully saving all rows, the table toolbar will include options for continuing work with the same items.
+After successfully saving all rows, the table toolbar will include the same options as the tool bar of the appropriate list page.
+This allows continuing work with the same items by moving through propagation steps for the same items.
-This allows you to quickly move to the next step of your process.

 {% include userman-toplink.md %}